2015–16 Arizona State Sun Devils women's basketball team

 The 2015–16 Arizona State Sun Devils women's basketball team represented Arizona State University during the 2015–16 NCAA Division I women's basketball season.
-The Sun Devils, led by nineteenth year head coach Charli Turner Thorne, played their games at the Wells Fargo Arena and were members of the Pac-12 Conference.
+The Sun Devils, led by nineteenth-year head coach Charli Turner Thorne, played their games at the Wells Fargo Arena and were members of the Pac-12 Conference.
 They finished the season 26–7, 16–2 in Pac-12 play to share the Pac-12 regular season title with Oregon State.
 They lost in the quarterfinals of the Pac-12 women's tournament to California.
-They received at-large bid of the NCAA women's tournament where they defeated New Mexico State in the first round before getting upset by Tennessee in the second round.
+They received an at-large bid to the NCAA women's tournament, where they defeated New Mexico State in the first round before getting upset by Tennessee in the second round.